 Ans.
 Standard magnets are not powerful enough to degauss a hard drive.
 Only an industrial degausser can guarantee the erasure of data.

 Ans.
-In order to be completely effective, a degausser should emit magnetic strength that is two or three times greater than the magnetic intensity of the hard drive.
+To be completely effective, a degausser should emit magnetic strength that is two or three times greater than the magnetic intensity of the hard drive.
 Some commercially-available degaussers are too weak to ensure that the data is erased.
-It is important to use an NSA-recommended degausser.
+It is important to use NSA-recommended degausser.

 Ans.
 Yes.
 Degaussers emit such powerful magnetic fields that they can erase virtually any magnetic-based storage device.

 Ans.
-No because USB memory devices operate on solid state memory, which does not depend on the same magnetic structure of hard drive or tape storage.
+No, because USB memory devices operate on solid-state memory, which does not depend on the same magnetic structure of a hard drive or tape storage.